fbpx

 Restoring the natural solutions

-The Yorkshire Peat Partnership, managed by Yorkshire Wildlife Trust, has completed restoration work on over 30,000 hectares of blanket bog, an important peatland habitat.
-At Abbotts Hall Farm, Essex Wildlife Trust successfully created new, diverse saltmarsh habitat.
-The Great Fen Project, led by Bedfordshire, Cambridgeshire and Northamptonshire Wildlife Trust, is creating a large wetland landscape and, working with farmers, will restore over 9000 acres of fen, raising the land’s capacity to absorb carbon dioxide.
+The Great Fen Project, led by Bedfordshire, Cambridgeshire and Northamptonshire Wildlife Trust, is creating a large wetland landscape.
+Working with farmers to restore over 9000 acres of fen and raising the land’s capacity to absorb carbon dioxide.

 A meeting at Langsett to discuss the most effective natural flood management solutions